 Over the years we have had several young people committing into longer term mission work.
 Others go into theological mission training and others still go to the corporate world and influence their sphere.

 Why young: Life brings with it roles and responsibilities, yet while one is young they are more flexible, adventurous and have more time in their hands.

-Why passionate: we believe in sending people that have a sense of calling and passion for missions, this gives them reason and energy to serve no matter what.
+Why passionate: We believe in sending people who have a calling and passion for missions, this motivates them to serve.